613-Graduation Requirements

 The superintendent shall designate the District Assessment Coordinator.
 Said person shall be in charge of all test procedures and shall bring recommendations to the school board annually for approval.

-4) Graduation Assessment Requirements
+4) Assessment Graduation Requirements

 Students’ state graduation requirements, based on a longitudinal, systematic approach to student education and career planning, assessment, instructional support, and evaluation, include the following:

-B. Consistent with this paragraph and Minnesota Statutes section 120B.125, age-appropriate exploration and planning activities and career assessments to encourage students to identify personally relevant career interests and aptitudes and help students and their families develop a regularly reexamined transition plan for postsecondary education or employment without need for postsecondary remediation.
+2. Consistent with this paragraph and Minnesota Statutes section 120B.125, age-appropriate exploration and planning activities and career assessments to encourage students to identify personally relevant career interests and aptitudes and help students and their families develop a regularly reexamined transition plan for postsecondary education or employment without need for postsecondary remediation.

-C. Based on appropriate state guidelines, students with an IEP may satisfy state graduation requirements by achieving an individual score on the state-identified alternative assessments.
+3. Based on appropriate state guidelines, students with an IEP may satisfy state graduation requirements by achieving an individual score on the state-identified alternative assessments.

-F. A student’s progress toward career and college readiness must be recorded on the student’s high school transcript.
+C. A student’s progress toward career and college readiness must be recorded on the student’s high school transcript.

 5) Graduation Credit Requirements

-A. Twelve trimester credits of language arts sufficient to satisfy all academic standards in English language arts;
+1. Twelve trimester credits of language arts sufficient to satisfy all academic standards in English language arts;

-B. Nine trimester credits of mathematics, including three trimester credits of algebra II or its equivalent, geometry, statistics and probability, or its equivalent, sufficient to satisfy all of the academic standards in mathematics;
+2. Nine trimester credits of mathematics, sufficient to satisfy all of the academic standards in mathematics;

-F. One trimester credit of health and one trimester credit of physical education;
+5. One trimester credit of health and one trimester credit of physical education; sufficient to satisfy all of the academic standards in Physical Education

-G. Two trimester credits in the arts sufficient to satisfy all of the state or local academic standards in the arts; and
+6. Two trimester credits in the arts sufficient to satisfy all of the state or local academic standards in the arts; and

-H. A minimum of twenty-two elective trimester credits.
+7. A minimum of twenty-two elective trimester credits.

-I. Credit equivalencies
+9. Credit equivalencies

-1. A trimester credit of economics taught in a school’s agricultural, food, and natural resources education or business education program or department may fulfill a trimester credit in social studies under Section 5.
+a.
+A trimester credit of economics taught in a school’s agricultural, food, and natural resources education or business education program or department may fulfill a trimester credit in social studies under Section 5.
 A.5. above, if the trimester credit is sufficient to satisfy all of the academic standards in economics.

-3. Up to three trimester credits of career and technical education may fulfill a mathematics or arts Section 5.
-A.2.
+c.
+Up to three trimester credits of career and technical education may fulfill a mathematics or arts Section 5.
+A.2 or 5.A.6.

-4. Up to three computer science credits may fulfill a mathematics credit requirement under Section 5.
+d.
+Up to three computer science credits may fulfill a mathematics credit requirement under Section 5.
 A.2., above, if the credit meets state academic standards in mathematics.

 6. An ethnic studies course may fulfill a social studies, language arts, arts, math, or science credit if the course meets the applicable state academic standards.
 An ethnic studies course may fulfill an elective credit if the course meets applicable local standards or other requirements.

-6) Academic Standards Requirements
+6) Graduation Standards Requirements

 B. The academic standards for language arts, mathematics, and science apply to all students except the very few students with extreme cognitive or physical impairments for whom an IEP team has determined that the required academic standards are inappropriate.
 An IEP team that makes this determination must establish alternative standards.